-The Necker Cube Ambiguous Figure is named after its creator, Louis Albert Necker (1786-1861), a Swiss Crystallographer and geographer, who first published the illusion in the London and Edinburgh Philosophical Magazine and Journal of Science in 1882.
+The Necker Cube Ambiguous Figure is named after its creator, Louis Albert Necker (1786-1861), who first published the illusion in the London and Edinburgh Philosophical Magazine and Journal of Science in 1882.

 The Necker Cube Ambiguous Figure belongs in a large class of illusions where a two-dimensional figure, or three-dimensional object can be seen in two or more sharply distinct ways.
 There are many example of ambiguous figures which you can search for in this illusions index.

 One reason that the Necker Cube is so interesting is that although it is perhaps most natural to see the image as one of two cubes differently oriented in space, it is possible to see it as simply a 2-D figure on the page.
 Therefore the Necker Cube is three-way ambiguous.
 The fact that one can see the image as both 2-D and 3-D feeds into the debate about whether visual experience represents 2-D or 3-D space.
 If the 2-D/3-D Gestalt switch is a change in the visual experience itself as seems to be the case (rather than a change in our beliefs about the image) then this would best be explained by visual experience being as of 3-D space.

 Relatedly, there is another version of the Necker Cube which looks like a 2-D figure at first, but can be seen as a 3-D cube also, as illustrated below.